Content Regulation / Censorship, Religious Expression

 On 6 March 2017, President Trump issued a new executive order with the same title, “Protecting the Nation from Foreign Terrorist Entry in the United States” (“the Order”).
 This Order placed a similar travel ban on individuals from six Muslim-majority countries, rather than seven (Iraq was removed from the list), and allowed more exceptions than the Original Order, for example for Syrian refugees and skilled workers.
 Although the Government insisted that the wording of the Order was neutral, several lawsuits immediately disputed the constitutionality of its purpose, alleging that it discriminated against travelers on the basis of religion.
 One of those lawsuits is the present case, Hawaii and Elshikh v.
 Trump.

-In the present case, the State of Hawaii and Dr. Elshikh petitioned the U.S. Federal Court for the District of Hawaii for a preliminary injunction to prevent the federal government from enforcing the Order nationwide.
+In Hawaii v.
+Trump, the State of Hawaii and Dr. Elshikh petitioned the U.S. Federal Court for the District of Hawaii for a preliminary injunction to prevent the federal government from enforcing the Order nationwide.
 Dr. Elshikh is the Imam of the Muslim Association of Hawaii and a legal permanent resident of the U.S. He joined a complaint after the Original Order alleging injuries to himself, to his family and to members of his Mosque.
 The complaint alleged that the Order discriminates in violation of both the Constitution and the Immigration and Nationality Act (“INA”) because it denies Dr. Elshikh and others the right to associate with family members overseas on the basis of their religion and national origin, and requested a preliminary injunction to block enforcement of the Order until the constitutionality of the Order could be determined.
 The State of Hawaii alleged that it had standing to challenge the Order because, as a result of the travel ban, Hawaii’s public universities would lose talent and revenue.
 Hawaii also alleged that the Order would cause harm to tourism—Hawaii’s primary industry—and that it would therefore harm state revenue.
 The original complaint was stayed after the Washington decision and amended after the March 6 Order.
-The Hawaii District Court granted the amendment on March 8 and issued the present decision on March 15 which upheld the TRO and converted it into a preliminary injunction.
+The Hawaii District Court granted the amendment on March 8 and issued a decision on March 15 which upheld the TRO and converted it into a preliminary injunction.
 The District Court of Maryland issued a similar decision and the respective Circuit Courts upheld the preliminary injunctions.